-Director’s Statement about Vine of the Soul: Encounters with Ayahuasca
+Director’s Statement about Ayahuasca Vine of the Soul

-When I set out to make my documentary Vine of the Soul: Encounters with Ayahuasca, I had two intentions.
+When I set out to make my documentary Ayahuasca Vine of the Soul, I had two intentions.
 Firstly, to awaken viewers to the possibility of a direct experience of the divine through the ceremonial use of ayahuasca, a sacred plant medicine used for this purpose in traditional Amazonian shamanism.
 And second, I wanted people to see firsthand to what degree the insights and joy that arise from such encounters can be integrated into daily life.